ShiveshShrestha/document-formatter/README.md

 Preparing programming and laboratory reports often involves repetitive tasks such as formatting source code, arranging screenshots, creating cover pages, preparing tables of contents, and maintaining consistent document layouts.

-Report Generator was developed to automate this process by allowing users to organize their source code and output screenshots and generate a structured PDF report through a desktop interface.
+Document Formatter was developed to automate this process by allowing users to organize their source code and output screenshots and generate a structured PDF report through a desktop interface.
 The application was initially designed around academic lab report requirements but can be adapted for similar documentation workflows.

 ---